coder/coder/docs/admin/templates/managing-templates/devcontainers/index.md

 defining containerized development environments which are also called development containers (dev containers).

-Use dev containers with Coder to give developers more autonomy and control over their environments while adding cloud-native security to standard ticket and approval workflows for increased self-service.
+Dev containers provide developers with increased autonomy and control over their Coder cloud development environments.

+By using dev containers, developers can customize their workspaces with tools pre-approved by platform teams in registries like JFrog Artifactory.
+This simplifies workflows, reduces the need for tickets and approvals, and promotes greater independence for developers.

 ## Prerequisites